zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

 ```

 You should aim for at least 1,000 exec/s from your fuzz target locally before
-submitting it to the Chromium repository.
+submitting it to the Monyhar repository.
 If you’re under 1,000, consider the
 following improvements:

 * [Simplifying initialization/cleanup](#Simplifying-initialization-cleanup)